axx8676/PLCnext-file-swap/README.md

 Using the same SFTP client procedure as before, check to make sure uninstall.sh is present in /opt/plcnext on the PLC.

-Open a session in your SSH client, login to your user, and then root following the same procedure as installation.
+Open a session in your SSH client, log in to your user, and then root following the same procedure as installation.

 You should be in the /opt/plcnext/ directory.
 If you are not, navigate there by using `cd /opt/plcnext`.
 Enter the following command, which will give the script the necessary read/write permissions:
 ```